The Notes: Week of January 23 - January 27, 2023

 2) Clarification of the language requiring flaring of driveway extensions to avoid vehicles driving over city terrace property.
 This has always been a requirement at the time of permitting but has not, to this point, been called out in formal municipal code language.

-• Informational item of interest: The introduction of a potential plan for lane reconfiguration of College Avenue from State Street to Drew Street.
+3) The inclusion of diagrams to clarify what's allowed as far as driveway extensions.
+Here is the new diagram to be included.
+Note that it includes visuals as to how the driveway should be flared (as mentioned in #2 above): - Informational item of interest: The introduction of a potential plan for lane reconfiguration of College Avenue from State Street to Drew Street.
 In the memo included in the agenda packet, the Department of Public Works (DPW) Director briefly explains the proposed plan:

 I am interested in *your thoughts* on these items of interest.
 Please let me know if you have opinions or ideas or feedback in this regard.

-Committee members will discuss and look to approve a contract for floor epoxying in Fire Station 1 and... a $1M grant (from the city's American Rescue Plan Act (ARPA) dollars) to RISE Apartments LLC for a 48-unit affordable housing community in downtown Appleton.
+Finance Committee - 5:30pm Committee members will discuss and look to approve a contract for floor epoxying in Fire Station 1 and... a $1M grant (from the city's American Rescue Plan Act (ARPA) dollars) to RISE Apartments LLC for a 48-unit affordable housing community in downtown Appleton.
 If you're a regular blog reader, you have already read my thoughts on this council's already approved uses of the ARPA funds (many of which I refuted) and how I would prefer that the city's growing and pressing infrastructure (roads, water, sewer) issues be addressed with this funding instead (as was the intent of Congress upon their approval of ARPA).
 But I am interested in your thoughts on this particular grant.
 I am concerned that this grant is being made to a developer who already has a preexisting development agreement with the city for this project.
 According to the memo in this meeting agenda, this $1M grant "will be used to keep the project financially solvent considering escalating construction costs due to inflationary pressures."
 The developer has already been awarded a WHEDA tax credit for this project and is, no doubt, receiving other very generous taxpayer aid.
 Can this project not be scaled back a bit (just as the city just did with the library project -- see more on that below!) to remain within the original budget proposed in the development agreement?
 What do you think?

 The third action item on this committee's agenda requests the approval of a contract for emerald ash borer remediation in Vosters Park.
 I'm sure, if you're a neighbor to Vosters Park, that you've already heard about the proposed plan and about many neighbors pushing back against it due to the dramatic loss of woodland.
 This park's wooded area is 75-80% dead or dying ash trees which require removal for the safety of all those who visit the park.
 And that will of course change the face of Vosters Park for those who live around it and enjoy it.
 If you have not read about this issue, please see this post and, if you are a member of the Neighbors and Friends of Apple Creek Estates Facebook group, see this post.
-I've also posted about the issue on Nextdoor
+I've also posted about the issue on Nextdoor.

 In the days since I posted this initial information, much has come to light regarding neighbors' concerns for this park and I have asked city staff and fellow aldermen on this committee to support placing the approval of this contract on hold so that I can host a neighborhood meeting to discuss it further.
 I have received assurances from the chairman of the Finance Committee and from the Director of the Parks and Recreation Department that this item will be held and I will be attending this meeting to ensure that the committee knows how important this is to the Vosters Park neighborhood.
 I'm certain that the committee members will have no trouble agreeing to the hold as neighborhood feedback is a priority to all council members!